Loading

 Mailbird, our pick for the best Windows email client

 If you live in your email inbox, use Windows, and are prepared to pay to have the best experience possible, look no further than Mailbird.
-It's the best Windows email app you can get, though it will set you back around $40 per year, depending on which plan you subscribe to.
+It's the best Windows email app you can get, though it's pricey.
+If you subscribe, it'll set you back around $40 per year, though you can also buy it outright from $99, which is a nice touch.

 Mailbird has a sleek, modern design (although you can customize it plenty if you want to).
 While it does the basics of sending and receiving email really well, it's the nice quality-of-life features that make it my top Windows pick here.
-For example, you have the ability to snooze emails or undo sent ones, and there's a unified inbox, which is useful for people handling higher volumes of email or managing multiple accounts.
+For example, it has great keyboard shortcuts and tooltips that tell you what they are, the developers are adding AI features, you can snooze emails or undo sent ones, and there's a unified inbox, which is useful for people handling higher volumes of email or managing multiple accounts.

-Mailbird pricing: Home Standard plan from $39/year; Business Standard and Home Premium plans from $59/year with third-party integrations
+Mailbird pricing: Free with limited features, Standard plan from $39/year; Premium plan from $69/year with third-party integrations and forthcoming AI features

 Best free email client for Mac